Visby Cruise Port Guide: Medieval Walled City Tips & Sights

 Visby, the main town on the island of Gotland in Sweden, is a significant stop on many Baltic cruise itineraries.
 American cruise lines such as Celebrity, Norwegian, and Royal Caribbean often dock here.
-I visited on a sailing on Holland America Line’s Zuiderdam, which also called upon another Swedish cruise port, Stockholm, which cou
+I visited on a sailing on Holland America Line’s Zuiderdam, which also called on another Swedish cruise port, Stockholm.

 Related: Check out my video review of Zuiderdam.